 Competitors will be judged on how well their facial hair enhances their overall appearance, style, and personality.
 In the freestyle categories the judges will be asked to consider originality as well as creativity.

 Hey parents!
 Stop by the kids’ tent for fun, educational activities and crafts!
-For parents with wee ones, it is a great place to rest in the shade – this year a sponsorship from Mamalode has helped us to expand our Parents’ Lounge!
+For parents with wee ones, it is a great place to rest in the shade.
 Changing table, baby potties, and feeding area will be available.
-Thanks to our premier sponsor, Mountain Sky Guest Ranch Fund, this year we’ve teamed up with the Montana Outdoor Science School, Women’s Foundation of Montana, and Montana Discovery Foundation to provide more fun opportunities for the kids to learn.
-Please note: the kids’ tent is not a babysitting service, this is not a place to drop off your kiddos.
-There is a clear view of the main stage from the tent, so stick around and listen while your kids are learning, playing and crafting!
+Thanks to our premier sponsor, Mountain Sky Guest Ranch Fund, this year we’ve teamed up with the White Sulphur Springs FFA, Women’s Foundation of Montana, and Montana Discovery Foundation to provide more fun opportunities for the kids to learn.
+Please note: the kids’ tent is not a babysitting service.
+This is not a place to drop off your kiddos.
+There is a clear view of the main stage from the tent, so stick around and listen while your kids are learning, playing, and crafting!

 In addition to our special events below, join us for these fun activities from 3pm-6pm Friday, 11am-6pm Saturday, and 11am-5pm Sunday!
-Face painting, kids book corner, wildflower activities, coloring, animal furs exploration, kids roping, MOSS stream table, maze, beanbag toss, sandbox, and more…!
+Face painting, book corner, wildflower activities, coloring, and more fun hands-on art and learning activities!

 Montana Discovery Foundation

-The Montana Discovery Foundation is organized to involve citizens in conserving and enhancing natural resources within the Helena National Forest and surrounding areas in order to achieve and maintain sustainable, healthy landscapes, resources, and communities.
-Come to the kids tent at Friday, Saturday and Sunday to participate in the following MDF programs.
-To learn more about MDF, visit http://www.montanadiscoveryfoundation.org/.
+The Montana Discovery Foundation teaches students of all ages about natural resources on the Helena-Lewis and Clark National Forest.
+We aim to promote stewardship, understanding, and enjoyment of our natural surroundings through education.
+Come to the kids’ tent Friday, Saturday, and Sunday to participate in the following MDF programs.
+To learn more about MDF, visit: http://www.montanadiscoveryfoundation.org/.

-Going on a Bear Hunt, with a Red Ant Craft Bonus!: Saturday, July 30th 4:30 PM
+Going on a Bear Hunt, with a Red Ant Craft Bonus: Saturday, July 29th 4:30 PM